inkcode-io/Mobile-test/README.md

 ## Usser Requirments
 - retrive a list of orders from the API
-- Display that list (order id + formatted date + total + favorite status)
+- Display that list (order id + formatted date + total with currency + favorite status)
 - show order details on a diffrent screen when the user clicks on an order (address on map, items and their prices, total)
 - in details screen show a toggle favorite button that adds the order to favorite list or remove it from it depending on it's status, if the user navigates back to orders screen show a favorite indicator (icon) next to the order if it's in favorite list
-- favorite status of each order should be presistent
+- favorite status of each order should be presistent (saved in local database in the app)

 ## Technical Requirments
 - Source code must be stored on your public Git repository (you can send us the Github link when you finish)